-4.10 Physical Education
+4.11 | Physical Education

 All pupils access PE lessons at Oakwood Learning Centre with physical well-being being seen as a priority.
 Lessons mostly take place on the Multi-Use Games Area but some may also take place off-site e.g. swimming.
-We also offer PE as an option subject at KS4-5 for those pupils who would like to pursue a related qualification.
+We also offer accredited Physical Education as an option subject at KS4-5 for those pupils who would like to pursue a related qualification.